Inpatient vs outpatient. What’s the difference?

 Why can you claim for inpatient services and not outpatient services?

-You’ll be covered by Medicare for most outpatient treatments, including things like GP visits, specialists’ consultation fees, X-rays and pathology.
+You’ll be covered by Medicare for most outpatient treatments, including things like GP visits, specialists’ consultation fees, x-rays and pathology.
 There are sometimes out-of-pocket costs for these services.

 Questions?